This post contains affiliate links.

 When the cement is adequately mixed, pour it onto the rebar sheet.
 Start at one corner and slowly work outward toward the opposite corner.
 Ensure that the concrete flows into the perimeter trenches and level it with a flat-edged wood board (screed board).

-Garage Foundation Cost
+Garage Foundation and Concrete Slab Cost

 The two most common types of garage foundations are concrete slab foundations and basement foundations.
 Still, concrete slab garage foundations tend to be more popular due to their reduced excavation needs and faster build times.